ahmadlogs/jazzcash-rest-api/README.md

 1. Downloaded the code **jazzcash-rest-api**

-2. if you are using xampp copy "jazzcash-rest-api" folder to C:\xampp\htdocs if you are using wamp then  copy "jazzcash-rest-api" folder to C:\wamp\www\
+2. if you are using xampp copy "jazzcash-rest-api" folder to C:\xampp\htdocs or if you are using wamp then  copy "jazzcash-rest-api" folder to C:\wamp\www\
    or upload it to live server

 3. Create Database in your server and Import **jazzcash_db.sql** to your mysql